mamemo/Voting-Prediction/README.md

 ### Logistic Regression

 For logistic regression we had to compare how it performs with regularization L1 and L2.
 All the experiment combinations were ran 10 times and the value in the table is the mean.
-This algorithm uses the normalized samples NOMBRE.
+Also, all the experiments were ran with normalized samples covering the whole country, the samples were normalized and the labels were transformed to one hot encoding.
+The algorithm was implemented using Tensorflow and you can follow the process in [Logistic_Regression.py](../blob/master/tec/ic/ia/p1/models/Logistic_Regression.py).
 In these tests we used the next hyper-parameters to get the best results:
 * Learning rate = 0.01
 * Training epochs = 5000
 * Batch size = 1000